 The Net Objectives portal supports your efforts to transform to a Lean-Agile organization by describing Net Objectives’ approach to Lean-Agile transformation.
-Transformation requires shifting culture, organizational structure, activities and mindsets.
+Transformation requires shifting culture, organizational structure, activities, and mindsets.
 This requires an understanding of Lean-Agile methods as well as a community in which to continuously improve, essentially transformation through learning in a community.
-FLex for Agile Transformation (FLEX) is our operating model that we use to take advantage of all Agile frameworks and methods.
+FLow for Enterprise Transformation (FLEX) is our operating model that we use to take advantage of all Agile frameworks and methods.
 The main areas of the portal are shown below.
 But scroll down or look at the toolbar for even more.

 Explore Your Role shows the resource of the Lean-Agile portal that will most likely help you with your job.
 For your role, you will find featured resources, how get started in learning about your role, going deeper, how your role fits in a Lean-Agile transformation, and how it fits in the context of Lean-Agile.